 Tharston's seat of learning ...

-Above is a photograph of the pupils of Tharston School in about 1933.
+Above is a photograph of the pupils of Tharston School in the late 1920s (see below).
 If you know who any of them are please make Contact.

-The photo below from a postcard is thought to be from about the same time - are are some similar faces in both pictures.
+The photo below from a postcard is thought to be from about the same time - some similar faces in both pictures.

 More recent pupils can be seen in the winter-time photo below, dated approximately 1951.